JGAguilar626/simple-bin-count-simulator/README.md

 Additional details related to the pick-path:

 Amazon's pick-path is a virtual line that, in a "snake-line" manner, passes through every bin and connects them all together.
 Imagine a scenario in which an employee is tasked with picking one item from every bin in the FC.
-The most efficient way to complete this task is to follow a snake-like pattern that minimizes unnecessary movements from bin to bin, aisle to aisle, row to row, floor to floor, and mod to mod\.
+The most efficient way to complete this task is to follow a snake-like pattern that minimizes unnecessary movements from bin to bin, aisle to aisle, row to row, floor to floor, and mod to mod.\
 \
 Below are 2 illustrations of what the pick-path at the P1A-102/103-100s looks like.
 The encircled numbers are the pick-path ids, and the red line demonstrates the direction of the pick-path.
 The photo with the sticky note gives a bird's eye representation of an associate in between two walls of bins.
 To his left are the P1A-102-100s, and to his right are the P1A-103-100s.
 The pick-path travels "up" towards the P1A-102-200s and P1A-103-200s.\
 \